Yogeshkum84/CoPilot-Dashboard/EXPORT_GUIDE.md

 ## 4. Prepare your VIP User List

-The VIP list is a named list of specific users — typically senior leaders, high-priority personas, or pilot cohorts — that you want to analyse separately and use for licence planning decisions.
+The VIP list is a named list of specific users — typically senior leaders, high-priority personas — that you want to analyse separately and use for licence planning decisions.

 ### File format